Runoff into Missouri River in March was double average; officials warn of flooding risk

 The reason: Despite recent relatively warm, dry weather, soil moisture remains high and so do streams.
 That means heavy rains are less likely to be absorbed into the soil and will more easily overflow rivers.

-So while people are understandably focused on the novel coronavirus, the U.S. Army Corps of Engineers and National Weather Service had a joint message during Thursday’s monthly update on Missouri River conditions: There remains an above average risk of flooding.
+So while people are understandably focused on the novel coronavirus, the corps and National Weather Service had a joint message during Thursday’s monthly update on Missouri River conditions: There remains an above average risk of flooding.

-“Please help get the message to the public,” Eileen Williamson, spokeswoman for the corps, said.
+“Please help get the message to the public,” said Eileen Williamson, spokeswoman for the corps.

-Mike Swenson of the U.S. Army Corps of Engineers said April releases from Gavins Point Dam, the lower-most dam on the river, will be set around 35,000 cubic feet per second.
+Mike Swenson of the corps said April releases from Gavins Point Dam, the lowermost dam on the river, will be set around 35,000 cubic feet per second.
 That’s about 36% higher than average for April.

+Snowmelt, by itself, is not expected to cause flooding, he said.
+Instead, the trigger will be heavy rain.

-The stretch of the Missouri River with the highest odds of seeing flooding is from Nebraska City down river to the mouth near St. Louis, Low said.
+The stretch of the Missouri River with the highest odds of seeing flooding is from Nebraska City to the mouth near St. Louis, Low said.

 With the high water, the Missouri River is open for barge traffic.